anxolerd/anxolerd.github.io/_posts/2016-10-09-how-to-fail-the-hackathon.markdown

 Do not sleep at all.
 The more you sleep, the less you code.
 It does not matter how effective you are.
 Just do not sleep!

 After seeing how ineffective you are, keep going hoping you will overcome this.
-After finding out your tech stack is uncapable doing what you want do not change it -- you spend so many time on it to throw it away.
+After finding out your tech stack is uncapable doing what you want do not change it -- you've spent so many time on it to throw it away.
 Even if you did totally nothing useful.

 When your team does their bests to complete the project, just give up and leave them when they need you the most till the end.
 Make them feel disastrous and betrayed.